 The VA alleges that there is no Department of Defense evidence of Agent Orange exposure when the herbicide was sent to Vietnam on boats, when aircraft that flew over Vietnam were serviced on ships, or when Agent Orange was used or tested on ships.

 Some ships, however, went into the inland waterways or into the coastal waterways where they sent small boats to shore.
 The VA kept a list of ships that meet the "service in Vietnam" requirement, and veterans had to prove, through their military records, that they were aboard one of these ships to satisfy this eligibility requirement.

 Veterans who served without ever having "boots on the ground" and whose ships did not enter an inland waterway are referred to as "blue water veterans."
-Service on ships that anchored in the harbors off the coast of Vietnam typically does not qualify a veteran for Agent Orange-related disability.
-Consequently, blue water veterans are often effectively denied disability compensation.
+Service on ships that anchored in the harbors off the coast of Vietnam typically did not qualify a veteran for Agent Orange-related disability, at least for the last two decades, and so they were effectively denied disability compensation.

 To qualify for Agent Orange presumptive service connection, a veteran must show:

 Even though technically veterans can be eligible by proving that their current illness was caused by Agent Orange exposure (in other words, proving a direct service connection), there are roadblocks to proving this.